 Course Overview ES

-Math is taught in German according to the GAIS-developed curriculum which combines relevant standards from the International Baccalaureate Organization (IBO), State of California, and German-speaking countries.
+Math is taught in German and the GAIS curriculum combines relevant standards from the PYP, State of California, and German-speaking countries.

-German is taught as a native language to all students.
-Kindergarten is a German-immersion program, with German the language of instruction for all subjects other than English in grades 1-4.
-German support is offered to children from non-German speaking homes or as needed.
-The German curriculum follows the standards from German-speaking countries, ensuring a smooth transition from or to German-speaking schools in Europe.
+German is the language of instruction from Vorschule through Grade 4.
+Vorschule is an immersion program where students can join without previous German experience.
+From Grade 1, German support is offered to children from non-German speaking homes but some level of German is necessary to access the curriculum.
+The German curriculum reflects the PYP’s language standards as well as curriculum standards from German-speaking countries, ensuring a smooth transition from or to German-speaking schools in Europe.

 Units of Inquiry